Alexander Henry Campbell

-Alexander Henry Campbell (31 July 1822 – ?) was a British Conservative politician.
+Alexander Henry Campbell (31 July 1822 – 18 March 1918) was a British Conservative politician.

-He was the justice of the peace for Hertfordshire, and held the office of deputy lieutenant of Cornwall.
+Campbell was the justice of the peace for Hertfordshire, and held the office of deputy lieutenant of Cornwall.
 In 1865 he was elected member of parliament for Launceston, a position he held until he resigned in 1868.

 Campbell once owned Little Grove, a house in Hertfordshire that he sold to Sigismund James Stern.

+Alexander Henry Campbell died on 18 March 1918, at the age of 96.